himanshu608/Hacktoberfest-2021-learn-to-contribute/README.md

 # Hacktoberfest-2021-learn-to-contribute
 # Any Newbie can make a pull request according to hacktoberfest
 # to learn how to contribute to open source
-# Fell free to contribute in any language
+# Feel free to contribute in any language